 Last year, my wife and I were both in the market for good new winter packs.
-We both needed something that could carry snowshoes and I needed something that could carry skis A-frame style as well.
-After a lot of research, we easily settled on the recently redesigned Alpinisto by Gregory Packs.
+We both needed something that could carry snowshoes, and I needed something that could carry skis A-frame style.
+After much research, we easily settled on the recently redesigned Alpinisto by Gregory Packs.

 The packs have already served much more than just winter packs for us.
-Because of the lack of ventilation, but the design is so good that we frequently use them in early spring and fall when there’s little to no snow, but the temperatures are still cool.
+Because of the lack of ventilation, it tends to get warm against your back.
+But the design is so good that we frequently use them in early spring and fall when there’s little to no snow, as long as the temperatures are still cool.

 For hiking and snowshoeing (all-around)

 The packs are based on the old Alpinisto design that’s been around for years.
-For some reason, a few years back they ditched the high-vis color schemes, which kept me from buying them earlier.
-But, about three years ago with the redesign, they brought it back with a high visibility green color.
+For some reason, they ditched the high-vis color schemes a few years back, which kept me from buying them earlier.
+But, about three years ago, with the redesign, they brought it back with a high-visibility green color.

 For climbing and skiing

-For climbing and ski mountaineering the hip belt fits ice clippers nicely.
+For climbing and ski mountaineering, the hip belt fits ice clippers nicely.
 It has durable loops for A-frame carry that aren’t needlessly oversized, saving weight.
-The hip belt and frame are also removable if you’re really needing to shed pounds.
-Ice tools are easy to secure and the thick, reinforced sleeve prevents them from tearing up the pack.
+The hip belt and frame are also removable if you really need to shed pounds.
+Ice tools are easy to secure, and the thick, reinforced sleeve prevents them from tearing up the pack.
 Trekking poles are equally as easy to secure.

 Other features and considerations

-Neither pack is big enough for winter camping in the Alaska interior so for us, both sizes are daypacks.
+Neither pack is big enough for winter camping in the Alaska interior, so both sizes are daypacks for us.
 My -20° F sleeping bag would fill up the majority of the compartment of the 50 liter.
 If I only needed a 0° F or 15° F sleeping bag, the 50 liter would be suitable, but probably still a little tight.
 However, we have found that we can do long day trips with one of us carrying the 35 and the other with the 50.

-All around, I think this pack is pretty versatile in colder weather, and definitely one of my favorite packs I’ve ever owned.
+I think this pack is versatile in colder weather and is definitely one of my favorite packs I’ve ever owned.